Best Practices

 Verify that your app meets the following requirements for managing your API keys:

-- API keys should be stored in environment variables or a secrets manager.
+- Store credentials in environment variables or use a secrets manager.

 Authentication

-- Store database credentials securely using a secrets manager, preferably.
+- Store database credentials securely, preferably using a secrets manager.

 Cookie Management

-- Upon user logout, terminate the user’s session server-side and clear any client-side session tokens to prevent them from being cached on the user’s machine.
+attributes. - On logout, terminate the session on the server and clear client-side session tokens to prevent caching.

-- Any session tokens must be stored within session cookies and transported only within HTTP cookie headers.
+- Store session tokens in cookies and transport them only via HTTP cookie headers.

 Session Management

-- The session duration should be limited to a maximum of 10 hours, after which the user must be required to authenticate again.
+- Limit session duration to a maximum of 10 hours, after which re-authentication is required.

 Session Termination

-- Application sessions must be invalidated on the server side.
+- Invalidate sessions on the server during logout.

 Handling Sensitive Information